GMOD/Apollo3/packages/website/docs/getting-started/deployment/02-deployment-examples/01-docker-compose.md

 Docker Compose will expect this Dockerfile to be named `Dockerfile` and be located next to the `compose.yml` in the filesystem.
 The above Dockerfile configures the file server, downloads the specified versions of Apollo and JBrowse, and adds the JBrowse and Apollo configuration.
-The `FORWARD_HOSTNAME` and `FORWARD_PORT` args should match the service name and port of the Apollo Collaboration Server service (described in the next section).

-The configuration added to the `httpd.conf` file in that Dockerfile makes it so that any request that comes to the server that doesn't match a file hosted on the server is forwarded to the Apollo Collaboration Server.
+The configuration added to the `httpd.conf` file in that Dockerfile makes it so that any request that starts with the path `/apollo/` gets sent to the collaboration server, while any other requests are handled normally by Apache.

 The `depends_on` section makes sure the collaboration server has started before starting the client, and the `port` section makes the container's server